dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/set-up-laravel-with-react-project/en/2025-10-08-set-up-laravel-with-react-project-en.md

 ## 1. Install Composer Package
 Install the following Composer package:
-(If you don’t have Composer installed, refer to [this article](/programming/php/installing-composer-on-linux-en).)
+(If you don't have Composer installed, refer to [this article](/programming/php/installing-composer-on-linux-en).)

 ```bash
 composer require inertiajs/inertia-laravel